armctf/armctf/README.md

 ## contributing
 since rebuilding ctfs are taking a lot of time, i'm actively seeking your help to expand this project.

-you can find base images below. root password is `asd`.
+if you decided to help, you can find base images below. root password is `asd`.

 debian 12 (kernel version 6.1.0-37)
 link: https://nc.zurrak.com/s/sx7k36LtTCK3g8o